wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 export default loginReducer
 ```

 While using Redux, we ***slice*** the application state to small chunks and create a reducer for each slice, then merge all reducers with *combineReducers*.
-RTK's `loginSlice` function makes creation of a slice a lot easier:
+RTK's `loginSlice` function makes the creation of a slice a lot easier:

 ```js
 // Login/loginSlice.js